Robert, 1st Earl of Gloucester: Earl of Gloucester

 In 1139, Robert, along with Guy de Sablé and several others, took Matilda to England.
-On August 31, 1139, they landed in England and were received at Arundel castle by their step-mother Adeliza, the queen-dowager.
+On 31 August 1139, they landed in England and were received at Arundel castle by their step-mother Adeliza, the queen-dowager.
 Matilda was given leave from King Stephen to pass through England under safe conduct.
 Robert hosted Matilda after her arrival in England at Bristol Castle and led her forces against Stephen.

 Robert commanded the empress's forces during the Battle of Lincoln, during which Robert's son-in-law Ranulf de Gernon, 4th Earl of Chester commanded his own forces for the empress.

-The capture of King Stephen at the Battle of Lincoln on 2 February 1141 gave Empress Matilda the upper hand in her battle for the throne, but by alienating the citizens of London she failed to be crowned Queen.
+The capture of King Stephen at the Battle of Lincoln on 2 February 1141 gave Empress Matilda the upper hand in her battle for the throne, but by alienating the citizens of London she failed to be crowned queen.
 Robert imprisoned Stephen in Bristol.
 Her forces were defeated at the Rout of Winchester on 14 September 1141, and Robert of Gloucester was captured nearby at Stockbridge.

 Without the Earl of Gloucester, the party of Matilda was powerless, so the two prisoners, King Stephen and Robert of Gloucester, were then exchanged.
 But by freeing Stephen, Empress Matilda had given up her best chance of becoming queen.
 She would later return to France, where she died in 1167, though her son succeeded Stephen as King Henry II in 1154.

 With the success of Stephen in England, Robert and Matilda returned to Normandy, where the earl recruited fresh levies.
 He soon crossed the channel again, taking with him his nephew, Henry, then ten years old.
 Robert was devoted to the education of his young charge and taught him English habits and culture.
-Following their crossing of the channel, Robert went to Wareham, Dorsetshire and sent Henry to Somersetshire, where he was received by friends of his mother, Matilda.
+Following their crossing of the channel, Robert went to Wareham, Dorsetshire and sent Henry to Somerset, where he was received by friends of his mother, Matilda.

 The civil war continued on without much success, with alternate triumphs and defeats for three more years.
 However, it came to a quiet close in 1147 when Robert died and the queen and her son, now deprived of Gloucester's protection, returned to Normandy.